Jeetrughani/website/README.md

 In order to download the website clone the repository with `git clone git@github.com:CindyJS/website.git`

-Then enter the just downloaded folder `website` and install all dependencies with
+Then enter to downloaded folder `website` and install all dependencies with this link

 `git submodule update --init .`